ShakiraCasusi/ReRead-Website/README.md

 - **Added `contact.html`**: Allows users to contact the project team.
 - **Updated navigation**: All pages now include navigation links for easier browsing.
 - **Enhanced comments**: All HTML and CSS files remain thoroughly commented for clarity.
+- **✅ Bootstrap Integration Complete**: All pages now have Bootstrap 5.3.2 for consistent styling and responsive design.
 - **Updated README**: Reflects new pages and changes.

 ---